sahilrajput03/sahilrajput03/feed.md

 <div align="right"><i>Note to me: Please add date for all posts from now on. ~ Thankyou</i></div>

+## ASIN

+- ASIN stands for Amazon Standard Identification Number.
+It's a unique 10-digit alphanumerical identifier that Amazon assigns to each of its products.
+ASINs are used to identify products in Amazon's database.
+- Each ASIN is unique and associated with a particular product or product variation.
+For books, the ASIN is the same as the ISBN number.
+- ASINs are Amazon's own system for managing its huge catalog.
+They're primarily used for product-identification within their product catalog of billions of items.

 ## Can I Link to a Search Results Page on Amazon with My Affiliate Tag?

 [Click here](https://amalinkspro.com/blog/amazon-affiliate-link-to-search-results/)